-Typical duration of term loans are between 1 and 5 years.
+The typical duration of term loans is between 1 and 5 years.
 Term loans are offered by both banks and alternative lenders.

 Businesses use these types of loans for various activities including equipment and inventory purchases, providing working capital, debt repayment, taxes and other types of business uses.

 Short-term loans are of fixed duration, a smaller amount than standard term loans and, as its name implies, for significantly shorter periods.